dheemen0301/HateSpeechDetection-/README.md

 # HateSpeechDetection-
 ## Introduction
 ***
-Hate speech implies any form of content which expresses hate towards anything in a harsh manner.
-It can be in the form of both writing & speaking.
-Generally, on social media, there are some disturbing elements(especially fake accounts) that spread hatred targeting a specific domain ( it may be a person, group of persons, ideologies, or anything else) .
-Social Media sites face the problem of identifying and censoring problematic posts while weighing the right to freedom of speech.
-Hate speech detection is used to identify such texts/write-ups which express hate so that proper actions can be taken against it.
+Any sort of content that harshly displays hatred for anything is considered hate speech.
+It can take the form of either speech or writing.
+Generally speaking, there are certain unsettling components on social media, especially fake accounts, that spread hatred toward a particular target (it might be a person, a group of people, an ideology, or anything else).
+Social media platforms struggle with the challenge of identifying and removing offensive content while maintaining the right to free speech.
+To find texts or writings that indicate hate so that suitable counteractions can be made, hate speech detection is utilised.

 ## Objectives
 ***